Three Mills: History

 Stratford Langthorne Abbey, founded in 1135, acquired Three Mills some time in the 12th or 13th centuries, and the local area became known by the name.
 By the time Henry VIII dissolved the abbey in the 1530s, the mills were grinding flour for the bakers of Stratford-atte-Bow, who were celebrated for the quality of their bread and who supplied the huge City of London market.

 In 1588, one of the mills was described as a "gunpowder mill".
 During the 16th century the three mills were reduced to two (which today are the House Mill and the Clock Mill).
 In the 17th century, the mills were used to grind grain, which was then used to distill alcohol; the mills became a major supplier to the alcohol trade and gin palaces of London.
+Peter Lefebure began distilling gin at Three Mills in about 1730.

 The House Mill was built in 1776 (and after a fire destroyed it, quickly rebuilt) by Daniel Bisson.
 It is a grade I listed building.
 The Clock Mill was rebuilt by Philip Metcalfe between 1815 and 1817 incorporating the old clock, and an older bell.
 There was also a windmill which survived until about 1840.
 The House Mill continued to operate until 1940 and the Clock Mill until 1952.

 Ownership changed relatively frequently during the 17th to the late 19th centuries, until 1872 when it was purchased by gin distillers J&W Nicholson & Co of Clerkenwell.
 Initially producing Lamplighter Gin on site, the company eventually moved production of all of their brands to the site.
 Distilling ceased in 1941 during the rationing shortages of World War II.
 The Nicholson family, headed by Sir Richard Nicholson, sold the business to the Distillers Company.